harrykipper/covid/README.md

 The infection is assumed to follow social links.
 Only people in an infected agent's social network are exposed.
 When someone becomes infected, after a period of incubation, she starts infecting people in her network.

 The progression of the disease is based on data from China and Italy.
 Agents have a probability of developing symptoms after incubation, based on their age; another probability of worsening; another of dying.
+The probability is slightly lower for women in all three phases.
-These can be modified editing the first four functions at the top of the 'Code' section in Netlogo.
+The probabilities can be modified editing the first four functions at the top of the 'Code' section in Netlogo.

 ### Lockdown

 The model implements lockdown policies based on the response of nearly all European countries.
 In a lockdown all _friendship_ links are dropped (= no one can be infected through their friends).
-Crucially, agents are assumed to be segregating at home, therefore household members are still susceptible to the infection.
+Crucially, agents are assumed to be segregating at home, therefore household members are still exposed to the infection.

 ## Model configuration